CesiumGS/cesium-unity/Documentation~/developer-setup.md

 This should be repeated if you modify Reinterop, or if you pull new changes that modify it.

 For more details, see the [Reinterop README](../Reinterop~/README.md).

+A common mistake is to open Unity before doing this step, which will cause Unity to delete `Reinterop.dll.meta` file because the `Reinterop.dll` file does not yet exist.
+Then, even after you publish `Reinterop.dll`, the `Reinterop.dll.meta` that Unity creates will be missing important information, and you'll get errors when Unity attemps to compile Cesium for Unity.
+If this happens to you, executing `git restore Reinterop.dll.meta` should fix it.

 ## Build for the Editor